 We are losing the sites and the stories faster than we can physically preserve them. – Ben Kacyra

-CyArk, which stands for Cyber Archive, a non-profit company founded by an Iraqi-born civil engineer named Ben Kacyra was born in Mosul in the 1990s he designed the first portable laser scanner.
-CyArk specializes in digital preservation of threatened ancient and historical Monuments which also plan to preserve 500 World Heritage sites within five years which makes world’s treasures will stay with us forever.
+CyArk, which stands for Cyber Archive, is a non-profit company founded by an Iraqi-born civil engineer named Ben Kacyra was born in Mosul in the 1990s he designed the first portable laser scanner.
+CyArk specializes in digital preservation of threatened ancient and historical Monuments which also plan to preserve 500 World Heritage sites within five years which makes the world’s treasures will stay with us forever.

-One of the most beautiful example in which they have implemented this project is The World’s Fair New York State Pavilion on Jun 4 2014.
+One of the most beautiful examples in which they have implemented this project is The World’s Fair New York State Pavilion on Jun 4 2014.
 121 backers pledged $15,742 to help bring this project to life.

 So far, the list of his projects completed scans includes Ancient Thebes, Chichen Itza, Fort Laramie, Mesa Verde, Mount Rushmore, Petra, Pompeii, Rapa Nui, the Sydney Opera House, Tikal, and his native Mosul.
-You can also find his all Projects here.
+You can also find all Projects here.

 The idea is not just to protect endangered Sculptures, but to offer free educational access to the digital re-establishment of important monuments via the web.

 “We have that data, and if something — God forbid — happens to these, the data is there,” says Kacyra

 An Example: The Royal Tombs of Kasubi, in Uganda, were destroyed in 2010 by suspected arson.

 The Royal Tombs at Kasubi, recreated with laser data by mapping them a year earlier, which lead to the reconstruction of what was lost.